 The statement confirms that an accredited practitioner (fire safety) has assessed, inspected and verified the performance of each fire safety measure that applies to the building.

-An annual fire safety statement must be issued each year and include all the essential fire safety measures that apply to a building.
+- Annual fire safety statements must be issued each year and include all the essential fire safety measures that apply to a building.
 The statement also verifies that an accredited practitioner (fire safety) has inspected and confirmed that the exit systems in the building are in compliance with the Regulation.

-A supplementary fire safety statement is issued at more regular intervals (as specified in the fire safety schedule) for any critical fire safety measures that apply to a building.
+- Supplementary fire safety statements are issued at more regular intervals (as specified in the fire safety schedule) for any critical fire safety measures that apply to a building.

 Standard template forms